Baldwin V of Jerusalem: Kingship

 After the question of regency was settled, Baldwin V and Raymond received homage as king and regent, respectively.
 The young king then took part in a solemn crown-wearing ceremony in the Church of the Holy Sepulchre at his uncle's command.
-From there the boy was carried to banquet on the shoulders of Balian of Ibelin, stepfather of Baldwin IV and Sibylla's half-sister, Isabella, thus signifying that the succession arrangement had the support of the potential contender's family.
-Baldwin IV had died by 16 May 1185, leaving Baldwin V as the sole king.
+From there the boy was carried to banquet on the shoulders of Balian of Ibelin "because he was the tallest of the great lords present"; in reality, Balian was chosen to carry the young king because he was a staunch opponent of Guy and the stepfather of Baldwin IV and Sibylla's half-sister, Isabella, the only other possible contender for the throne.
+Balian's gesture thus signified Isabella's family's support of the boy king.
+Baldwin IV had died by 16 May 1185, leaving Baldwin V as the sole monarch.

 The kingdom faced no external threats during Baldwin V's reign, as Raymond succeeded in procuring a truce from Saladin.
 Western princes refused to come to aid, likely because they could not be offered the crown but, at most, the prospect of a temporary rule on behalf of a minor.
 Only the king's paternal grandfather, experienced crusader Marquess William V of Montferrat, moved to the East, ensuring that the child's rights would be upheld.
-Guy continued to resent not being regent for his own stepson.
+Though the failure of the mission to Europe secured his regency, Raymond could not exercise much power; key government posts were occupied by the supporters of Guy, who continued to resent not being regent for his stepson.

-Death
+Death and aftermath

+Baldwin V died of unknown causes in Acre between May and mid-September 1186.
+The exact date is not known; the historian Steven Runciman proposes late August.
+The contemporary chronicler William of Newburgh wrote that Baldwin was poisoned by his regent, Raymond of Tripoli, but William was generally hostile to the count.
+Hamilton considers foul play by Raymond unlikely because the king was in the care of his granduncle Joscelin of Courtenay.

-In late August 1186, Baldwin V died of unknown causes in Acre.
-Contemporary chronicler William of Newburgh, hostile to the count of Tripoli, wrote that Raymond poisoned the child, but that is unlikely because the king was in the care of his granduncle Joscelin of Courtenay.
-He was succeeded by his mother, Sibylla, who then invested Guy with kingship.
-The Templars took Baldwin's body to Jerusalem, and he was buried in the Church of the Holy Sepulchre along with six of his predecessors.
-An elaborate tomb, likely commissioned by Sibylla, survived until 1808, when it was destroyed in a fire.
+Baldwin V's death led to another crisis.
+Joscelin handed his body to the Templars, who took it to Jerusalem for funeral.
+Raymond did not attend the funeral–historian Malcolm Barber argues that he was mustering supporters to claim the throne–but Joscelin, Reginald of Châtillon, Patriarch Heraclius, Baldwin's grandfather William, and the masters of the military orders were present.
+Baldwin became the seventh and last of the Latin kings to be buried in the Church of the Holy Sepulchre.
+Baldwin's mother, Sibylla, promptly established herself as the successor to her son and then invested her husband, Guy, with kingship.
+Jerusalem was conquered by Saladin in 1187.
+Baldwin's mother and half-sisters died in 1190, leaving his half-aunt, Isabella I, as the heir to what remained of the kingdom.
+Baldwin V's elaborate tomb, likely commissioned by Sibylla, survived until 1808 when it was destroyed in a fire.